-In 2001, Wiltshire (County) Council had decided upon a Westbury bypass in conjunction with a Yarnbrook and West Ashton bypass - where the worst local A350 congestion is.
+Back in 2001, Wiltshire (County) Council decided upon a Westbury bypass in conjunction with a Yarnbrook and West Ashton bypass - where the worst local A350 congestion is.

-In 2003, WCC dumped the Yarnbrook & West Ashton part in order for the scheme to appear to be cheaper.
+In 2003, WCC dumped the Yarnbrook and West Ashton part in order for the scheme to appear to be cheaper.

-The truncated eastern Westbury bypass project was the least useful portion; counter-productive in turning its back on proximity to the railway station and with potential to cause yet more HGV congestion elsewhere.
+WCC's truncated Eastern Westbury Bypass project was the least useful portion; counter-productive in turning its back on proximity to the railway station and with potential to cause yet more HGV congestion elsewhere.